filethis/developer-docs/docs/ft-connect-minimal-site.md

 When done, take a look in your project directory and observe that there is a new directory called _bower_components_.
 This should be full of a number of Polymer components that the project depends on.

-For future reference, you will need to deploy a copy of the _bower_components_ directory to your production server so that your chosen FileThisConnect component can load the elements that it needs.

 ## Runtime configuration

 As mentioned above, this project does not provide any runtime support for either creating a FileThis user account, or for obtaining a user access token.
 You will need to paste literal values for both of these into the source code before running it.

 #### Get an account ID and user access token

-Use the [FileThisConnect Demo](https://filethis.github.io/ft-connect-demo/) application now and copy a valid FileThis account id and a user access token from it.
+Open the [FileThisConnect Demo](https://filethis.github.io/ft-connect-demo/) application now and copy a valid FileThis account id and a user access token from it.
 You may want to create a fresh token so that it does not expire anytime soon.

 #### Configure the account ID and user access token